Azure/azure-sdk/docs/general/compatibility.md

 All other changes allowed only when:

 - Approved by the Azure SDK Architecture Board, and
-- User must to opt into the new behavior by specifying a new API version or a client option.
+- User must opt into the new behavior by specifying a new API version or a client option.